 The Visual Arts allow an artist to work through complex and critical problems utilizing a variety of approaches.
-Whether it be in the initial formulation of an idea, sculpting, throwing, painting, or a plethora of finishing techniques the artist is continually reflecting and reacting.
-It is by way of self-reflection while creating these entities that demands critical attention.
-In this contemporary society, promoting life-long learning through content and instruction allows students to focus on strengths and weaknesses while navigating and strategizing future projects.
+Whether it be in the initial formulation of an idea, sketching, sculpting, throwing, glazing, or a plethora of other finishing techniques, the artist is continually reflecting and reacting.
+It is by way of self-reflection while creating these entities that our demand of critical attention reveals deeper meaning.
+In contemporary society, promoting life-long holistic learning through content, context and informed instruction allows for students to focus on strengths and weaknesses while navigating and strategizing future projects.
 I strive to lead a classroom that creates an inviting and stimulating environment where students feel free to take their work outside of their comfort zone and push forward to new levels of thought and experience.
 This environment engages critical thinking, relevant projects, obtainable goals, and is a nurturing/motivational atmosphere.
 Students are also exposed to diversity through in-depth lectures, projects, artist and individual interactions, and are given a firm appreciation and understanding towards equity and inclusion in our ever-increasing and inclusive environment.

 I help guide students to reach their goals without a rigid or overly strict mandating of the “singular” direction or answer.
-I believe that art is a personal expression of Ones self and reflects what a person is and is not.
-I challenge students to make informed critical and appropriate decisions, while they are making instinctive aesthetic choices.
-Creating art that is individualized gives a personal connection and ownership to their work that they may not find otherwise.
+I believe that art is a personal expression of One’s self and can reflect what a person is and is not at that moment.
+I challenge students to make informed critical and appropriate decisions, while they make instinctive aesthetic choices.
+Creating art that is individualized gives students a personal connection and ownership to their work that they may not find otherwise.
 In the introductory/beginning courses, assignments have a solid foundation so that students can effectively “know the rules, before they break them”.